shibapm/PackageConfig/README.md

 # How it all works

-When you invoke `YourPackage.load()` it will compile the `Package.swift` in the current directory the using `swiftc`.
+When you invoke `YourPackage.load()` it will compile the `Package.swift` in the current directory using `swiftc`.

-While compiling it will try to link list of `dynamicLibraries: [String]` provided by your custom config conforming to `PackageConfig`.
+While compiling it will try to link list of dynamic libraries listed in `PackageConfigs` target.

 When it get's compiled it will run and when `YourPackage.write()` get's called your package configuration json will be written to temporary directory.